Phase-lag predicts nonlinear response maxima in liquid-sloshing experiments: Acknowledgements

 \section{Acknowledgements}

-We thank Michael Dreyer and his team for support and Lutz M\"adler and Marc Avila for critically reading an earlier version of the manuscript.
+We thank Michael Dreyer and his team for support and Marc Avila for discussions regarding sloshing models.
 B. B. acknowledges funding for a `Bridge Scholarship' and K. A. for an `Independent Project for Postdocs' from the Central Research Development Fund of the University of Bremen.
 Funding was also provided from the Deutsche Forschungsgemeinschaft for the research unit FOR 2688 grant no. 417990176.
-B. B. performed the experiments and analysis of the data.
-K. A. conceptualized and supervised the research.
-Both authors wrote the manuscript.